robotpy/robotpy-docs/frameworks/magicbot.rst

 MagicBot is an opinionated framework for creating Python robot programs for the FIRST Robotics Competition.
-It is envisioned to be an easier to use pythonic alternative to the Command framework -- but it's not quite there yet.
+It is envisioned to be an easier to use pythonic alternative to the Command framework, and has been used by championship caliber teams to power their robots.

 While MagicBot will tend to be more useful for complex multi-module programs, it does remove some of the boilerplate associated with simple programs as